zsviczian/obsidian-excalidraw-plugin/README.md

 #### Templates

 - Template for new drawings.
 The template will restore stroke properties.
 This means you can set up defaults in your template for stroke color, stroke width, opacity, font family, font size, fill style, stroke style, etc. This also applies to ExcalidrawAutomate.
+With versions 1.6.13 or higher make sure to enable "Decompress Excalidraw JSON in Markdown View" in the settings before editing the JSON in the template.
+This can be disabled after the canges are performed.
   - Via the template, you can customize the color palette used by Excalidraw.
     - Switch to Markdown view.
     - Scroll down to the bottom of the file and find `"AppState": {`.